About the Anishinaabe Mino’Ayaawin

 Foundations of ICS

-The Indigenous Cultural Safety in Mental Health course provides a comprehensive understanding of mental health challenges within Indigenous communities.
+The Indigenous Cultural Safety in Mental Health course provides a comprehensive understanding of mental health challenges within Indigenous Communities.
 It combines historical and present-day contexts with actionable and effective strategies to support culturally safe mental health practices.

 Learners are strongly encouraged to complete Foundations of ICS as a prerequisite to this course.